ShantanuAhuja/Slot-Game/README.md

 Clone the Project  In Vs Code Open the project
-Run the project in the terminal using  npm run start
+Run the project in the terminal using  ```npm run start```
 You will see website which compares three objects

-if Three Objects are equal It will show "THIS IS MATCHING" else                                    "THIS IS NOT MATCHING"
+If Three Objects are equal It will show "THIS IS MATCHING" else                                    "THIS IS NOT MATCHING"

 Here Components have been broken into many parts like Content part , Heading part using React JS